Echinoderm: Etymology

+The name Echinodermata was originated by Jacob Theodor Klein in 1734, but only in reference to echinoids.
+It was expanded to the phylum level by Jean Guillaume Bruguière, first informally in 1789 and then in formal Latin in 1791.
+In 1955, Libbie Hyman attributed the name to "Bruguière, 1791 [ex Klein, 1734]."

+This attribution has become common and is listed by the Integrated Taxonomic Information System (ITIS), although some workers believe that the ITIS rules should result in attributing "Klein, 1778" due to a 2nd edition of his work published by Leske in that year.

+While Echinodermata has been in common use since the mid-1800s, several other names had been proposed.
+Notably, F. A. Bather called the phylum "Echinoderma" (apparently after Latreille, 1825) in his 1900 treatise on the phylum, but this name now refers to a fungus.

 Diversity

-There are about 7,000 extant species of echinoderm as well as about 13,000 extinct species.
+There are about 7,600 extant species of echinoderm as well as about 13,000 known extinct species.
 All echinoderms are marine, but they are found in habitats ranging from shallow intertidal areas to abyssal depths.
-Two main subdivisions are traditionally recognised: the more familiar motile Eleutherozoa, which encompasses the Asteroidea (starfish, with some 1,745 species), Ophiuroidea (brittle stars, with around 2,300 species), Echinoidea (sea urchins and sand dollars, with some 900 species) and Holothuroidea (sea cucumbers, with about 1,430 species); and the Pelmatozoa, some of which are sessile while others are motile.
-These consist of the Crinoidea (feather stars and sea lilies, with around 580 species) and the extinct blastoids and Paracrinoids.
+Five extant classes of echinoderms are generally recognized: the Asteroidea (starfish, with over 1900 species), Ophiuroidea (brittle stars, with around 2,300 species), Echinoidea (sea urchins and sand dollars, with some 900 species), Holothuroidea (sea cucumbers, with about 1,430 species), and Crinoidea (feather stars and sea lilies, with around 580 species).